I tried delivering a static site using AWS S3

 Once you're done, click Save!

-The settings have now been saved, but you still can't access the site.
+The settings have now been saved, but the site is still inaccessible.

-To expose the content stored in S3 to the Internet,
+To make the content you've placed in S3 publicly available on the internet,

-you must allow all users to access the S3 "GetObjects operation."
+you need to allow all users to perform the S3 "GetObjects operation".

-In other words, you do not currently have permission to view the site.
+In short, you don't currently have permission to view the site.

-To allow the "GetObjects operation," you need to change the S3 bucket policy.
+To allow the "GetObjects operation," you need to change something called the S3 bucket policy.

 Under Bucket Properties, select Permissions and click Add Bucket Policy